Azure/azure-powershell/src/DataDog/docs/Get-AzDataDogMonitor.md

 ```

 ### -SubscriptionId
-The Microsoft Azure subscription ID.
+The ID of the target subscription.

 ```yaml
 Type: System.String[]